leonvogt/hotwire-dev-tools/README.md

 - `npm run format` - to format changes with Prettier

 > [!NOTE]
 > By default, the extension will be built for Chrome.
-To build for Firefox just add `firefox` as an argument to the build command: `npm run build firefox` or `npm run dev firefox`.
+To build for Firefox or Safari just add `firefox` or `safari` as an argument to the build command: `npm run build firefox` or `npm run build safari`.

 ### Test on Chrome